Quantum transient heat transport in the hyper-parametric oscillator: Transient heat transport: nonlinear system

-If $\nu < 0$ we obtain the diverging solution of population in that mode.
-Thus, the system tends to lower its energy by ensuring that many particles occupy the negative mode, referred herein as the cooling process.
+The basis operators $C,D$ are entangled and $[C, D] \neq 0$, composed of the single-photon basis of $c,d$.
+Thus, the system part of interaction Hamiltonian $c$ or $c^{\dagger}$ cannot excite a single mode but rather induces multi-mode excitations which is mode mixing.
+Thus, in the presence of TPH, the negative mode yielding the cooling process is inevitably excited.
 Once the system is in this cooling phase, the direction of heat current changes, \emph{extracting} heat from the system.
-It is important to note here that this cooling should not be confused with standard thermodynamic refrigeration.
-In our case, no external work is done on the system, and cooling refers to removing the heat from a system by connecting it to a dissipative environment.
+It is important to note here that this cooling should not be confused with standard thermodynamic refrigeration~\cite{Levy2014}.
+In our case, no external work is done on the system, and cooling refers to removing the heat from the system by connecting it to a dissipative environment \cite{Zhou2015} and \emph{not} the cooling of the cold environment.
 This process depends on the interactions within the system and is not as universal as thermodynamic refrigeration.
+Moreover, our method also differs from the recently proposed sideband-like cooling that relies on an incoherent source of energy (sunlight) rather than an external work medium to cool the system~\cite{Mitchison16}.
+Although even in our case we require an incoherent source of energy (thermal bath) without an external work medium for cooling the system, the energy spectrum of our model that permits a negative energy mode (a condition not required in sideband-like cooling) plays a equally crucial role for the system to obtain the ground state in the cooling phase.

-In the presence of SFWM, the negative mode yielding the cooling process is inevitable.
-In the linear system, since the Hamiltonian is decoupled for the different modes, we can avoid exciting the negative mode by adjusting the local phase between $a$ and $b$.
-However, in the nonlinear system, the main difference is that the basis representing different modes do not commute, e.g., $[C, D] \neq 0$ (see Sec.~\ref{sec:quantum nonlinear}).
-As a consequence of this nonlinear effect, once we compute the net current [like Eq.~\eqref{eq:Landauer's formula}], we cannot obtain a time-independent net current.
-In other words, for the nonlinear system, we observe a {\emph {time-dependent net current}}, which stems from the mode mixing effect.
+In the linear system, cooling cannot occur as discussed in Sec.~\ref{sec: linear thermo} (second-last paragraph).
+However, in the nonlinear TPH system, the cooling can occur as a physical process when the effective interaction strength $Yn > \omega$, since the negative excitation leads to the emergence of a new ground state, as discussed below.
+In the linear case with the mode $E_-$ connected to the bath, the entire spectrum is inverted.
+In TPH, however, the spectrum is extended, comprising of both positive and negative modes and baths always exciting both the modes since they are intermingled.
+As we will demonstrate below via numerical simulations, the net current turns out to be always positive for all times, which supports that TPH is a physical Hamiltonian, unlike an inverted oscillator.